maclong9/web-ui/Sources/WebUI/Documentation/WebUI.docc/responsive-styling.md

 4. **Avoid Breakpoint Proliferation**: Limit the number of different breakpoints to maintain consistency

+5. **Use EdgeInsets for Precision**: When elements need different spacing values on each side, use EdgeInsets instead of multiple edge-specific calls

-5. **Test Across Devices**: Always test responsive designs on actual devices or using browser dev tools
+6. **Test Across Devices**: Always test responsive designs on actual devices or using browser dev tools

 ## See Also